Available as a three-year program

-- This course further builds on the Art Direction theory and practice covered previously and focuses on art direction in 2D and 3D animation, visual design for websites and games, special effects and motion graphics.
+- This course further builds on the theory and practice covered previously and focuses on art direction in 2D and 3D animation, visual design for websites and games, special effects and motion graphics.
 To build a strong frame of reference, the class will view and deconstruct the industry’s best.
 The class will also do assignments in sketching, art history and maquettes/character development.
-Students work collaboratively on a group project and focus on this project development including concept, overall look and art direction style, completing animatics and incorporating feedback from faculty and student colleagues into their project.
+Students work collaboratively on a group project and focus on project development, including concept, overall look and art direction style, completing animatics and incorporating feedback from faculty and student colleagues into their project.

 - DIGP2004 Programming 2

 Students will learn advanced scripting for game applications and animation.
 Students will use Python to understand programming principles.
 Students will incorporate models and scripts created in Maya to create functioning animations.
 Students will apply concepts to create code which will control in-game elements and create animation sequences.

 - Students will create rich media content for the web.
 This course will cover drawing, basic animation, importing, exporting, audio, video, interactive navigation and content creation.
 Students learn the fundamentals of good web design using interactive media content.
 This course also includes information on file compression, vector graphics, symbols, libraries and ActionScript.

 - Second Year - Semester Four

 Using various 3D animation software platforms, students will explore advanced character modelling and animation techniques.
 Special emphasis will be placed on creating photorealistic characters in ZBrush and Maya as well as facial animation and lip-synch.
 Students will learn to produce motion capture files using MOCAP and integrate them into Maya and Unreal Engine 4 using Motion Builder.
 Emphasis will be placed on developing industry ready character animation skills.
 Other topics include creating character, model, texture and animation content for games.
 Students will use content produced in this course for the Unreal game levels created in relative courses.